-Starlink, the satellite internet company owned by SpaceX and Elon Musk, announced this Friday that it will offer free service until July 25 to all new and existing customers in the areas of Venezuela affected by the two earthquakes measuring 7.2 and 7.5 that shook the country on Wednesday, June 24.
+Starlink, the satellite internet company owned by SpaceX and Elon Musk, announced this Friday that it will offer free service until July 25 to all new and existing customers in the areas of Venezuela affected by the two earthquakes measuring 7.2 and 7.5 that struck the country on Wednesday, June 24.

 What did Starlink say in its official announcement?